Skip to content

 # Check your profile works

-redisctl -p my-profile enterprise cluster get
+redisctl --profile my-profile enterprise cluster get

 AI can't find the server